Condition

 - Conservators supervised the careful plank by plank dismantling of the old bimah, so that posts, lamps and decorative elements could be reused on the new bimah.

-- The 20th century steps were removed, revealing the original stairs.
-These were then retiled with authentic encaustic tiles and returned to their original design using old photographs and remaining tiles.
+- The revealed stairs were then retiled with authentic encaustic tiles sourced from the UK and Australia and returned to their original ornate design using old photographs and remaining tiles.

 - New tiling replaced the floorboards where pews had been removed in the central space.